 When the fine folks at Alameda County Waste Management Authority asked if we took household batteries, we checked around to see if we could find a good source for disposing of the batteries.
 We made a few calls.
 Walgreens said they would take batteries, Interstate Batteries said they would take batteries, and Radio Shack said that they would take batteries.

 We figured that we would agree to take batteries from the public and then take them to someone else.
+We’re a certified Green Business after all.
 We’d be one more place to take batteries and make it a little more convenient for people to dispose of batteries properly.
 Apparently it was pretty convenient, hardly a day goes by when we don’t get a bag of batteries.
 Berkeley is a wonderfully environmentally conscious place, and we felt all warm and fuzzy inside.

 WELL, THIS IS A FINE MESS YOU’VE GOTTEN US INTO PAUL